siddeyg/IMAP_JAMMER/README.md

 ## DONE:
+- Added Multithreading support
 - Pick your target
-- Toggle the Telegram Bot
 - Pick your combolist
 - Uses of save files to keep progress of a recent attack

 ## TODO:
 - Add Imaps to imaps.json to cover every mail company
-- Add Threadpool support
 - Add proxy or TOR implementation
 - Build an electron Desktop App from this

 # EDUCATIONAL PURPOSE ONLY
+# I'M NOT RESPONSIBLE FOR WHAT YOU DO USING THIS SOFTWARE